 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour

 - Private Excursion to Ancient Temples, Takéo Silk Village & Mount Chisor

 - Sunrise Angkor Temple Photo Excursion

 - Flight of the Gibbon Zipline Tour at Angkor Park

 - Tonlé Sap Lake Tour with Sunset Dinner Cruise

 - Angkor Temples Private Small-Group Tour

 A stunning illustration of traditional Angkorian architecture, Independence Monument was designed by Vann Molyvann – a distinguished Cambodian architect – in the model of a lotus that largely takes after stupas seen at Angkorian Wat.
-Perhaps the salient characteristic of this 20-metre tall, reddish-brown stone memorial is the multi-headed snakes that titivate the five levels of lotus bud.
+Perhaps the salient characteristic of this 20-metre-tall, reddish-brown stone memorial is the multi-headed snakes that titivate the 5 levels of a lotus bud.
 Its intricate designs are best highlighted in the late afternoon, as shadow creeps across the floors.

 The ceremonial flame ignited by a royal official in the monument’s interior plinth marks the beginning of the spellbinding national celebrations.
 War heroes are venerated on this special occasion by placing floral wreaths on the monument’s stairs.
 On the eastern part of the monument towards the Sihanouk Boulevard is a well-laid open park that is perfect to indulge in a variety of activities such as jogging, walking or simply savouring the cool breezes.

-- Location: Located in the centre of a roundabout at the intersection of boulevards such as the Sihanouk and the Norodom, Independence Monument is just few blocks from the key landmarks of the city, such as Wat Phnom, Royal Palace and Sisowath Quay.
+You can find the Independence Monument in the centre of a roundabout at the intersection of the Sihanouk and Norodom boulevards.
+Independence Monument is just a few blocks from other key landmarks of the city, such as Wat Phnom, Royal Palace and Sisowath Quay.